gnana997/telegram-vault-bot/README.md

 ## Next Plan:

 - Ask for a Fernt key from user when the bot starts!
-Without this bot will not get initialized ( no commands other than /fernet_key will be working)
+Without this bot will not get initialized ( no commands other than /fernet_key will be working) - DONE

-- If it doesnt get fernet key then send the brodcast alert to all the users that I can not operate , please send the fernet!
+- If it doesnt get fernet key then send the brodcast alert to all the users that I can not operate , please send the fernet! - DONE

-- Fernet key should be given like /fernet_key ""
+- Fernet key should be given like /fernet_key "" - DONE

-- Fernet key should be given like /fernet_key "" ( only once by any one user ) if its there and someone else also give that key or any other key just say that fernte key has already been given by user_name
+- Fernet key should be given like /fernet_key "" ( only once by any one user ) if its there and someone else also give that key or any other key just say that fernte key has already been given by user_name - DONE

 - Now using this fernet key, store all the encrypted unseal keys using the given fernet key